junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy waits.
 His heart beats fast in his chest.

-"If you think this last year was painful for you, whatever comes next, picture a hundred, a thousand times worse than that."
-Castiel says.
+"If you think this last year was painful for you, whatever comes next, picture a hundred, a thousand times worse than that," Castiel says.

 "It doesn't matter.
-Take me."
-Jimmy answers, unswayed.
+Take me," Jimmy answers, unswayed.

 "Very well."
 Castiel nods once, closing the distance between them.

-When the light and grace pours out of Claire and into his body, Jimmy thinks vaguely, his nerves do stop aching.
+When the light and grace pour out of Claire and into his body, Jimmy thinks vaguely, his nerves do stop aching.
 Because he can't feel anything at all anymore.

 As the surge of energy burns like melting lava through his body, his mind sinks under the water, drowning into the deep, dark space like a sinking shipwreck.
-Light is snuffed out around his consciousness like candles putting out.
+Light is snuffed out around his consciousness like candles being put out.
 He sinks into the bottom of the sea, can't breathe, can't see, can't hear.

-Jimmy Novak closes his eyes, falling into deep sleep, in the deepest corner inside his body.
+Jimmy Novak closes his eyes, falling into deep sleep, in the deepest corner inside his body and mind.

 <br>

 Castiel walks out of the room, leaving the girl inside.

-He did what he's asked, and nothing more.
+He did what he was asked, and nothing more.

 This hotel that he found during a scouting, located in Rexford, Idaho, is far enough from the hot zone for now -- but it's just a zone the war hasn't spread to yet.
 It's just a matter of time.